laggykiller/sticker-convert/README.md

     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
 - Viber
     - Download: Supported (e.g. `https://stickers.viber.com/pages/example` OR `https://stickers.viber.com/pages/custom-sticker-packs/example`)
-    - Upload: The program can convert images to png with 490x490 for uploading to viber manually.
-It should be noted that Viber is able to resize images for you, so it may not be necessary to use sticker-convert for creating Viber sticker pack.
+    - Upload: Supported.
+Viber authentication data required for uploading Viber stickers, which could be fetched from Viber Desktop application automatically.
 - iMessage
     - Download: Not supported.
     - Upload: The program can create Xcode project for iMessage sticker pack, which could then be compiled and sideloaded using Xcode.